Thermodynamic aspects of dark energy fluids: Thermodynamics of the cosmic fluids

 Since $U_{i,0}=\rho_{i,0}c^2V_0$, the specific heat (the heat capacity per mass unit) at constant volume is

 For relativistic matter $T_{r,0}=2.725\,{\rm K}$ so that $c_{rV}$ and $c_{p_r}$ are of order of $\sim10^{13}\,{\rm cal}\cdot{\rm g}^{-1}\cdot{\rm K}^{-1}$.
-Since the temperature of the others components must be smaller than the temperature of relativistic matter, the specific heat of the relativistic matter is a bottom limit for the Universe's specific heat.
+Since the temperature of the other components must be smaller than the temperature of relativistic matter, the specific heat of the relativistic matter is an inferior limit for the Universe's specific heat.
 As expected, this result reveals that the Universe is a huge thermal reservoir.
-Unfortunately, despite easy experimental access for terrestrial fluids, we cannot isolate a cosmologically significant portion of the Universe, provide an enormous amount of heat and measure the temperature change of our Universe sample to get its specific heat experimentally.
+Unfortunately, despite easy experimental access for terrestrial fluids, we cannot isolate a cosmologically significant portion of the Universe, to provide an enormous amount of heat, and to measure the temperature change of our Universe sample to obtain its specific heat experimentally.